Artificial Intelligence: A Modern Approach, 4th edition

 • Revised coverage of computer vision, natural language understanding, and speech recognition reflect the impact of deep learning methods on these fields.

-• The basic definition of AI systems is generalized to eliminate the standard assumption that the objective is fixed and known by the intelligent agent; instead, the agent may be uncertain about the true objectives of the human(s) on whose behalf it operates.
+• UPDATED: Definition of AI systems is generalized to assume that the intelligent agent may be uncertain about the true objectives of the human(s) on whose behalf it operates.

 1. Introduction